python-gino/gino/README.rst

 they will be returned to the pool in the reversed order as they were borrowed.
 Local storage covers between different tasks that are awaited in a chain, it is theoretically safe in most cases.
-However it is still some sort of a hack, but it would be like this before Python officially supports task local storage one day.
+However it is still some sort of a hack, but it would be like this before Python officially supports task local storage in PEP 550.

 Sanic Support